Quoting Augusta Read Thomas on jazz influences in her work

 "All art that I cherish has elements of order, mystery, love, recklessness, and desperation.
 For me, music must be alive and jump off the page and out of the instrument as if something big is at stake."

-"It is clear, in all my works, that I have been listening to jazz for 30 years.
-I am not a composer who does empty-headed "cross-over" jazz pieces- where the jazz bits make all the jazzer"s blush with embarrassment.... rather, there is a deeply integrated and digested set of references and perfumes which can be sensed.
-That"s all I mean — set of references and perfumes — I am certainly not implying that I am a Jazz artist, nor anything of the sort."
+"It is clear, in all my works, that I have been listening to jazz for 35 years.
+I am not a composer of "cross-over" jazz pieces- rather, there is a deeply integrated and digested sense related to jazz harmonies, flexibility, spontaneity, and flow which can be sensed.
+I am certainly not implying that I am a Jazz artist, nor anything of the sort."